tustvold/scheduler-bench/README.md

 ## Setup:
 1. Install git-lfs
-2. Run `git lfs pull` to pull files
+2. Run `git lfs pull` to pull files (not needed if LFS was installed prior to checking out the repo)
 3. Run with `cargo run --release`